aaestrada/steerage/README.md

 - `server` - optional [server options](http://hapijs.com/api#new-serveroptions).
 - `connections` - object defining [server connections](http://hapijs.com/api#serverconnectionoptions), with key name being a default label.
 - `plugins` - an object defining [plugins](http://hapijs.com/api#plugins), with an optional `select` property.
+- `routes` - an object defining [routes](http://hapijs.com/tutorials/routing), with keys representing paths.
+    - `handler` - can be an object describing how to load the handler.
+        - `module` - the module, which in absence of a factory method is expected to be a factory.
+        - `method` - the factory method, if anything other than the top level export.
+        - `arguments` - an array of arguments to apply to the factory.

 Example (new as of 2.0):